This guide is here to give an overview of the channels we've decided to adopt and to give you some tips for how best to communicate with the network.

 Know the various channels available and consciously decide where to post.
 Within a given tool, post to the right group or channel:

-Issues, improvements and general discussion go on Github or Waffle
+- Issues, improvements and general discussion go on Github

 Messages relevant only to a limited group of people should be emailed directly, or posted in a specific Slack channel or Loomio subgroup.